 Church of Latter-day Saints

-Kyle recently celebrated the opening of Kyle Crossing, The Village at Kyle and Kyle Marketplace.
-In one intersection alone, there is over 2 million square feet of retail/mixed use commercial development existing and under construction.
-The existing anchoring companies in these shopping centers are Kohl’s, Target, Lowe’s and HEB Plus.
+Kyle has over 3.5 million sf of retail/mixed use built out & under development.
+Kyle Crossing, The Village at Kyle and Kyle Marketplace are all in one intersection alone, is over 2 million square feet of retail/mixed use commercial development centers.
+The existing anchoring companies in these shopping centers are Kohl’s, Target, Lowe’s, Walmart and HEB Plus.

 City of Kyle Rated as Central Texas’ Most Affordable City